Robustness- and weight-based resource measures without convexity restriction: Multicopy witness and operational advantage in static and dynamical quantum resource theories: Worst-case advantage of resources in channel discrimination

-where $\mathcal{F}_k(\mathcal{H})$ is a closed convex set for all $k$.
+where $\mathcal{F}_k(\mathcal{H})$ denotes a closed convex set for all $k$.
 This expression corresponds to the case in which a QRT is characterized by multiple constraints.
 We give examples of discord, coherence with multiple bases, thermodynamics, and multipartite entanglement below.
-Note that apart from such physically well-motivated cases, mathematically, given a set $\mathcal{F}(\mathcal{H})$, decomposition of $\mathcal{F}(\mathcal{H})$ into some convex sets is always possible.
+Note that apart from such physically well-motivated cases, mathematically, a decomposition of a given set $\mathcal{F}(\mathcal{H})$ into convex subsets is always possible.

 \begin{example}[Discord] In discord theory, the set of classical-quantum states is usually taken as the set of free states~\cite{ABC2016}.
 This set can be regarded as the union of the set of classical-quantum states with a fixed local basis.
 More concretely, let $\mathcal{H}_1$ and $\mathcal{H}_2$ be finite-dimensional Hilbert spaces.
 The set of classical-quantum states can be written as